bespoken/sdk/README.md

 For tests in which there are multiple steps required before we do the "official" utterance that is being tested, we can specify them here.

 Typically, this would involve launching a skill before saying the specific utterance we want to test, but more complex sequences are possible.

+### **`sequential`**
+Setting this to true forces records to be processed one after another and not in parallel, regardless of the number of virtual devices that are configured.

+This defaults to false.

 ### **`source`**
 The source for records.
 Defaults to `csv-source`.
 Additional builtin option is `s3-source`.